Frit: Modern frit

 The facade of the Anchorage Museum in Anchorage, Alaska, incorporates a large amount of custom insulated fritted glass.

 Frits are indispensable constituents of most industrial ceramic glazes which mature at temperatures below 1150 °C. Frits are typically intermediates in the production of raw glass, as opposed to pigments and shaped objects, but they can be used as laboratory equipment in a number of high-tech contexts.

 Frits made predominantly of silica, diboron trioxide (B_{2}O_{3}) and soda are used as enamels on steel pipes.
 Another type of frit can be used as a biomaterial, which is a material made to become a part of, or to come into intimate contact with, one or more living organisms.
 Molten soda-lime-silica glass can be "poured into water to obtain a frit", which is then ground to a powder.
 These powders can be used as "scaffolds for bone substitutions".
 Also, certain frits can be added to high-tech ceramics: such frits are made by milling zinc oxide (ZnO) and boric acid (H_{3}BO_{3}) with zirconium (Zr) beads, then heating this mixture to 1100 °C, quenching it, and grinding it.
 This frit is then added to a lithium titanate (Li_{2}TiO_{3}) ceramic powder, which enables the ceramic to sinter at a lower temperature while still keeping its “microwave dielectric properties."

 In laboratory and industrial chemical process equipment, the term frit denotes a filter made by the sintering-together of glass particles to produce a piece of known porosity referred to as fritted glass.

+"In 1975, Shatterproof Glass Corporation received a patent for an oven door that incorporated ceramic frit coatings on the outer glass panel to help radiate heat away from the door while maintaining visibility."

 Automotive windshields incorporate a dark band of ceramic dots around the edges called a frit.

 In 2008, the Spanish ceramic frit, glaze and colours industry included 27 companies employing nearly 4,000 people with a combined annual turnover of approximately €1 billion.
 In 2022, the global market for ceramic frits was estimated to be worth a total of US$ 1.67 billion.